Institute for Translational Research Education in Adolescent Drug Abuse (ITRE)

-A unique feature of the Institute is a team mentoring approach to completing service learning projects.
-Community partners and academic mentors work together to guide scholars in the latest science of alcohol and drug abuse prevention, intervention, and sustainability with an added emphasis on translational research and evidence-based practices (EBPs).
+Scholars are peered with community agencies, academic mentors, and peer mentors, to develop service learning projects that use the latest science of alcohol and drug abuse prevention, intervention, and sustainability with an added emphasis on translational research and evidence-based practices (EBPs).

 Abstracts describing the service learning projects and project presentations completed to date are included below:

 Farmworkers Self-Help, Inc. (FSH) – Dade City, FL

 2018-2019: Lacey Tucker, BS; Rebecca Liller, BS, University of South Florida, Tampa, FL; Margarita Romo, Honor Doctorate, Farmworkers Self-Help Inc., Dade City, FL; Oliver Massey, PhD; Bruce Levin, PhD; Ercilia Calcano, MPH; Enya Vroom, MS, University of South Florida, Tampa, Florida

 Hispanic youth are an underrepresented population in the United States regarding the utilization of behavioral health services.
 Given that many minority groups, including Hispanics, reside in rural communities, it is important to identify and understand their unique needs to better inform behavioral health service agency providers.
 The objective of this study was to identify the challenges and service needs of youth in a rural Florida community through a qualitative needs assessment.

 Hillsborough County Anti-Drug Alliance, Inc. – Tampa, FL

 This is a new community partner.
 A service learning project is currently in progress.